William and Kate’s Week-Long Delay to Meet Archie Revives Feud Rumor

 If you love The Daily Beast’s royal coverage, then we hope you’ll enjoy The Royalist, an all-new members-only series for Beast Inside.
 Become a member to get it in your inbox on Sunday.

-For a family as keenly attuned to the power of symbolism as the Windsors, leaving it over a week to wheel Kate, William and Charles through the doors of Frogmore Cottage is a surprising mistake, and doing little to damp down rumors of bad blood between the brothers.
+For a family as keenly attuned to the power of symbolism as the Windsors, leaving it over a week to wheel Kate, William, and Charles through the doors of Frogmore Cottage is a surprising mistake, and doing little to tamp down rumors of bad blood between the brothers.

 Archie Harrison met his great-grandparents two days after he was born, in an iconic photo shared with the world, however it has now transpired that a week after the birth, the baby has yet to be introduced to his grandfather Prince Charles or his wife Camilla, nor his uncle and aunt Prince William and Kate Middleton.